Bahrain activist Rajab sentenced to 5 years for tweets

 US State Department spokeswoman Heather Nauert said on Tuesday that Washington had "very serious concerns" about the case against Rajab, whom she called "a prominent human rights activist".

+Since 2011, Bahraini authorities have jailed dozens of high-profile activists and disbanded both religious and secular opposition groups.

-The Bahraini government has accused Iranian authorities of backing the protest movement in a bid to overthrow it.
+The government has accused Iranian authorities of backing the protest movement in a bid to overthrow it.
+Tehran denies any such involvement.